khakimorteza/MyPinterest/README.md

-# MyPintrest
+# MyPinterest

 # Minimum Viable Product

-MyPintrest is a clone of Pinterest using JavaScript and React.
+MyPinterest is a clone of Pinterest using JavaScript and React.
 Pinterest, Inc. is a social media web and mobile application company that operates a software system designed to discover information on the World Wide Web, mainly using images.
 By the end of the production period, this app will, at a minimum, satisfy the following criteria:

 - New user account creation and Login